probsys/sppl/README.md

 imperative constructs, such as arrays, if/else branches, for loops, etc.
-The program is then translated to a sum-product expression (a generalization of [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution on all random variables in the program.
+The program is then translated to a sum-product expression (a generalization of [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution of all random variables in the program.
 This expression is used to deliver answers a range of probabilistic inference queries.